My job is to help people in the lab be creative and productive.

 Danielle is working on understanding the clumped methane isotope systematics of biogenic methane, mostly lab cultures.
 She moved on to do some genomics with Greg Fournier.

-Genming Luo, postdoc, 2014 to 2016. currently at School of Earth Science, China University of Geosciences, Wuhan
+Currently at School of Earth Science, China University of Geosciences, Wuhan.

 Jon joined the MIT Geobiology Program in fall 2009.
 He worked to culture sulfate reducing bacteria in a chemostat culture.